 “Airbnb feels confident that their strict approach to cancelling the reservations of those who do not comply with regulation will return a positive outcome in the long-run”

 Expressing their commitment to ‘helping guests deal with this extraordinary disruption,’ their approach is pragmatic and generous.
-In addition to setting up a $10 million fund to helping those who have incurred additional charges, Airbnb has also promised full refunds and coupons for travellers, help to find an alternative place to stay and 24/7 telephone and email support.
+In addition to setting up a $10 million fund to help those who have incurred additional charges, Airbnb has also promised full refunds and coupons for travellers, help to find an alternative place to stay, and 24/7 telephone and email support.

 Despite short-term teething problems, both Japanese officials and Airbnb see these policy changes as an opportunity to sustain the tourism boom witnessed over recent years.
 The evolution of this relationship is one to watch.